This country abounds with spectacular beauty.

 Where: Launceston, TAS.

 Dedicated pathways and Kings Bridge allow for ample views of this striking river gorge.
 There are various attractions within this popular reserve, which has increased appeal considering it’s mere minutes from Launceston’s CBD and BIG4 Launceston.

 Absorb astonishing coastal vistas from this easy-to-reach vantage point, one of several alluring lookouts in Eden and its surrounds.
-This South Coast NSW town is one of the best places in Australia for whale watching (mid-September until mid-November) and the lookout is a prime place to gaze at these marine giants.
+This far-south town is one of the best places in Australia for whale watching (mid-September until mid-November) and the lookout is a prime place to gaze at these marine giants.